ckempke/UnityTerrainGeneration/docs/generation.md

 **Continental Drift**, or more accurately *Plate Tectonics,* is the science that described the large-scale movement of sections of the Earth's crust, called plates.
 While it's accepted today as the best scientific description of planetary geology, it's surprisingly young--there was considerable debate about it as late as the 1960's.

-For our purposes, we can simplify the ideas to this, while losing some details:  The surface of our Earth-like planet is divided into large regions which float on top of the "liquid" mantle.
+For our purposes, we can simplify the ideas to this, while losing some details:  The surface of some Earth-like planet is divided into large regions which float on top of the "liquid" mantle.
 These plates move about, very slowly (centimeters per year).
 Interesting things happen at the edges:

 - Where two plates push into each other, the earth buckles up and you get mountain ranges.
 This isn't a stable situation (mountains can't grow indefinitely), and the heavier plate will be pushed under the lighter one, a process called "subduction."
-If one or both the the plates are oceanic rather than landmasses, the physics are a little different and you'll generally get a trench or deep ocean valley instead (often with a line of volcanos or volcanic mountains some distance back along the uplifted side).
+If one or both the the plates are oceanic rather than landmasses, the physics are a little different and you'll generally get a trench or deep ocean valley instead (often with a line of volcanos or volcanic islands some distance back along the uplifted side).
 - Where two plates pull apart, you get significant volcanism, and the formation of rift valleys (on land) and oceanic ridges at sea, where volcanism effectively produces "new" seafloor to fill in the gaps.
 - Where plates slide along each other, you get buildups and releases of friction, which cause earthquakes, generally in combination with one of the other two scenarios.
 The edges of plates are fault lines.